| |

 Medallion for 1998 (this title features specially commissioned

-artwork by acclaimed "cruise culture" artist and co-author Kent
+artwork by “cruise culture” artist and co-author Kent

-Pop: From Miracle Medicine to Pop Culture (1998).
-This nostalgic
+Pop: From Miracle Medicine to Pop Culture, a picture-packed

 his wife, Gyvel Young-Witzel (both are members of the American